Ru

 Why is PCB Copper Thickness Important?

-Manufacturers can commonly substitute the thickness of copper beside the dimensions of printed circuit boards.
+Manufacturers can commonly substitute the copper thickness beside the dimensions of printed circuit boards.
 Copper weight drastically can induce changes in other traits of boards.

 The thickness of copper traces or their layers contributes to weighing the current-carrying capacity of PCBs.
 That can be somewhat determined by learning the thickness properties of copper.

 Additionally, the width of copper traces is pivotal.
-That helps in consideration of the thickness suitability for impedance-controlled boards.
+This helps determine the suitability of copper thickness for impedance-controlled boards.

 Why Use Heavy Copper?